-Requirement Summary R1 Support for protocol/streaming extensions of different vendors based on different technologies.
+Require- ment Summary R1 Support for protocol/streaming extensions of different vendors based on different technologies.
 R2 Used standards: MQTT, AMQP, OPC-UA, AAS R3 Virtual platform: Container integration possible, communication with underlying platforms possible but not responsibility of this layer R4 Design based on components and services R5 Eclipse Paho, Rabbit MQ, Eclipse Milo, Eclipse BaSyx, Spring Cloud Stream, more for testing R6 Open for optional/commercial components (transport connectors, serializers, machine/platform connectors, protocol adapters, etc.) R7 Basic information on transport as well as available/active machine/platform connectors is provided.
 More information regarding supported protocols or broker may follow.
-R8 On component/extension level: Alternative TransportConnector and Spring Cloud Stream binder components without cross-dependencies among the protocols (except for re-use in testing).
-Optional platform/machine connectors without cross-dependencies among the protocols (except for re-use in testing).
-R9 Level 1: By auto-reconnect mechanisms of the protocol implementations and of the streaming library Level 2: By monitoring the service execution and restarting services if needed (see ECS runtime in Section 3.8.1) Level 3: By explicit fallback, i.e., hot-standby replication of services, multiple connected broker installations and dynamic stream rerouting.
-Level 3 is R10 supported by the selected streaming library, but not realized in this release.
-Soft real-time processing (<100 ms) for production-critical functions feasible (see N10 Sections 3.6.2.3 and 3.6.3.3, excluding services on this level) R11 Documentation (also in terms of this section), extensive code documentation 111 with JavaDoc, generation subject to Continuous Integration and Maven deployment deployment

-Table 9: Review of realized68 requirements for the Transport Layer (based on Table 2, Table 3 and Table 5).
+Table 9: Review of realized77 requirements for the Transport Layer (based on Table 2, Table 3 and Table 5).

-68 In the requirements review tables, "realized" refers to implemented in terms of functionality, committed into the IIP-Ecosphere Github repository, tested and integrated with the platform functionality.
-Text in italics refers to missing functionality, i.e., entries that are partially formatted in italicts typically indicate partial realization.
+77 In the requirements review tables, "realized" refers to implemented in terms of functionality, committed into the IIP-Ecosphere Github repository, tested and integrated with the platform functionality.
+Text in italics refers to missing functionality, i.e., entries that are partially formatted in italics typically indicate partial realization.
 Work in progress or incomplete/non-integrated realization may be excluded from platform releases.